ExtremeXOS Network Operating System

 Secure – Common Criteria EAL3+ Certified; Comprehensive toolkit to protect applications, traffic, and infrastructure

 Virtualization – XNV™ (ExtremeXOS Network Virtualization), helps provide VM awareness, control, and automation for cloud and other virtualized data centers.
+Hardware-based VXLAN gateway capability on supported platforms provides a virtualization overlay for Ethernet layer 2 network services.
 Identity Manager helps provision and manage VDI, aiding desktop virtualization efforts.

 Automation – ExtremeXOS Universal Port helps support VoIP deployment and configuration with a powerful event-driven framework.
 XOS includes a powerful scripting environment, further aiding automation.
 Flexible APIs and an expandable architecture help enable integration with management and billing systems as well as devices such as dedicated security appliances.